 The AACN Student Policy Summit is a three-day conference held in Washington, DC and is open to baccalaureate and graduate nursing students enrolled at an AACN member institution.
 Students who attend SPS are immersed in didactic program sessions focused on the federal policy process and nursing’s role in professional advocacy.
 Registration is on a first-come, first-serve basis.
 Registration priority will be given to applicants who have not previously attended the Student Policy Summit.
 Registration is limited to five students per AACN institution.
 The 2014 Summit will take place March 23-25.
 Register now for the Summit.

-For more information about the 2013 Summit, click here: http://www.aacn.nche.edu/events/2013/03/17/student-policy-summit.
+For more information about the 2014 Summit, visit http://www.aacn.nche.edu/events/2014/03/23/sps.

-Testimony from Past Student Policy Summit Attendee
+Testimony from Past Student Policy Summit Attendees